Pabz-10/2025-NBA-Champion-Predictor/README.md

 The final catagory weighted at 10% was turnover percentage, as teams with a lower TO% give up the ball less, and thus get more opportunities to score.

-When running the program, the algorithim states that the 2025 NBA finals will be between the Denver Nuggets and the Milwaukee Bucks, with the
+When running the program, the algorithm states that the 2025 NBA finals will be between the Denver Nuggets and the Milwaukee Bucks, with the
 Nuggest coming out on top!

 # Features